 Is leaking OnlyFans content illegal?

 Yes.
 Sharing copyrighted content without permission violates copyright law.
-Additionally, many jurisdictions have revenge porn laws that can apply to leaked intimate content.
+Many jurisdictions also have revenge porn laws that apply to leaked intimate content.
 Both the original leaker and people who reshare can face legal consequences.

 How long does it take to remove leaked content?

-It varies by platform.
-Google typically processes requests within 1-7 days.
-Legitimate websites usually respond within 24-72 hours.
-Social media platforms can take 1-14 days.
-Uncooperative leak sites may require legal escalation and take weeks or months.
+It depends on the platform.
+Google usually processes requests in 1-7 days.
+Most legitimate sites respond within 24-72 hours.
+Uncooperative leak sites may need legal escalation.

 With SuppressLeak, most content is removed within 48-72 hours.